CHAOZHAO-1/DG-PHM/README.md

 We will continue to update this reposotory.

-We hope this reposotory can be benifit your research.
+We hope this reposotory can benefit your research.